 Even though it is another overbuilt barrier island, there is good public beach access in St Pete Beach FL with many parking spaces to get you away from civilization.

-However, you will need a handful of Quarters if you drive to these areas and have to park.
+However, you will need a handful of Quarters (or a credit card) if you drive to these areas and have to park.

 St Pete Beach is known for its laid-back surfer community atmosphere and its high-energy nightlife.

 Every good-looking girl on the Florida Gulf Coast comes here during Spring Break if she is not at Clearwater Beach.